 Pros and Cons of Single-Ply Membrane Commercial Roofing

-With today’s economy, property owners and managers face the daunting task of keeping their facility running safe and in decent shape.
+With today’s economy, property owners and managers face the daunting task of keeping their facilities running safely and in decent shape.
 One of the most critical systems in a commercial facility is the roofing system.
 So, why jump into an investment without knowing the advantages and disadvantages of single-ply membrane roofing?

-At West Roofing Systems, we have over 40 years of commercial roofing experience; we work with customers every day to decide what kind of roof is best for their facility.
+At West Roofing Systems, we have over 40 years of commercial roofing experience; we work with customers daily to decide what kind of roof is best for their facility.

 While the choice is ultimately up to the building owner, we want to point out a few pros and cons to Single-Ply Membrane Roofing Systems.